jumakki/esphome-ensto/README.md

     hours_to_show: 24
     refresh_interval: 0

-And target room temperature to a graph with other temperatures
+And the target room temperature to a graph with other temperatures

     type: history-graph
     entities: